Skip to main content

 Possible answers:

 Explanation: TRUE!
-With over 2 billion copies sold, Agatha Christie is the best-selling fiction author, surpassed only by Shakespeare and the Bible.
+With over 2 billion copies sold, Agatha Christie is the best-selling fiction author of all time.
+All genres combined, only Shakespeare and the Bible have wider circulation.

 Question 6 : Frankenstein is the name of the monster in Mary Shelley's novel.